WATERCOLOR 2: INTERMEDIATE A

 - Develop more skill in handling wet-n-wet techniques

-- To exhibit an advanced understanding of color theory
+- To exhibit an intermediate understanding of color theory

 - To be able to select colors for a painting through palette harmony